gaurav-patil-git/01_Insurance_Premium_Prediction_Model/README.md

 - Exported both respective models using `joblib`
 - Developed and deployed a most viable product (MVP) using `streamlit`
 - This MVP will be utilized by underwriters for 3 to 6 months for feedback and improvement before production

+<h2><a class="anchor" id="credits"></a>🪪 Credits</h2>

+This capstone project is a part of the “_Master Machine Learning for Data Science & AI: Beginner to Advanced_” course offered by **Codebasics** - All rights reserved.

+- **Course Instructor**: Mr. Dhaval Patel
+- **Platform**: codebasics.io – All rights reserved.

+All education content and dataset used as learning resources belong to Codebasics and are protected under their respective rights and terms of use.

 <h2><a class="anchor" id="author-contact"></a>📝 Author & Contact</h2>